gonsin-zengjun/learngit/readme.txt

 i have a github account!

-now creating a new branch.
+now creating a new branch. simple and quick .